Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

-The Hubble constant $\mathrm{H}_0$ is crucial for understanding the evolution of the universe.
-One approach to determine $\mathrm{H}_0$ is by constraining the CC data, as compiled in Table \ref{tab:cc_data}.
-Several methods can be used to constrain $H(z)$, including EMCEE\citep{2013PASP..125..306F}, GP \citep{2012JCAP...06..036S} and MAF \citep{2017arXiv170507057P}, all of which are introduced in Subsec. \ref{subsec:CC constrains H0}.
-The $\mathrm{H}_0$ values derived from these three methods using the CC data vary.
-In Subsec. \ref{subsec:Multiple random sampling analysis}, we propose using MRSA to compare the sensitivity of each method to individual H(z) data points.
-We assess how H(z) data points from different redshift regions affect the constrained $\mathrm{H}_0$ values across these methods.
-To do this, we split the redshift range into two regions, as outlined in Subsec. \ref{subsec:Seperate to different areas}.
+The Hubble constant $H_0$ is crucial for understanding the evolution of the universe.
+One approach to determine $H_0$ is to constrain it using the CC data compiled in Table \ref{tab:cc_data}.
+Several methods can be used to constrain $H(z)$, including EMCEE\citep{2013PASP..125..306F}, GP \citep{2012JCAP...06..036S} and MAF \citep{2017arXiv170507057P}, all of which are introduced in Subsection \ref{subsec:CC constrains H0}.
+The $H_0$ values derived from these three methods using the CC data vary.
+In Subsection \ref{subsec:Monte Carlo delete d jackknife}, we propose using MCDJ to compare the sensitivity of each method to individual $H(z)$ data points.
+We assess how $H(z)$ data points from different redshift regions affect the posterior summaries of $H_0$ across these methods.
+To do this, we split the redshift range into two regions, as outlined in Subsection \ref{subsec:Seperate to different areas}.

-\subsection{CC constrains $\mathrm{H}_0$}
+\subsection{CC constrains $H_0$}